Alexandra Park, Toronto

 Alexandra Park is a neighbourhood located in downtown Toronto, Ontario, Canada.
 Alexandra Park is bounded by Dundas Street West on the north, Spadina Avenue on the east, Queen Street West on the south, and Bathurst Street on the west.
 Alexandra Park consists of private and public housing, with at grade retail along Queen Street West and Spadina Avenue, some institutional, and several commercial buildings scattered through the neighborhood.
 The neighborhood takes its name from Alexandra Park, a municipal park at the south-east corner of Dundas Street West and Bathurst Street.
-The park is named for Queen Alexandra, wife of King Edward VII, the first future monarch to visit Toronto.
+The park is named for Queen Alexandra, whose husband, King Edward VII, was the first future monarch to visit Toronto.

 History

 The recorded history of the area begins with the original survey of the northern shore of Lake Ontario conducted by Augustus Jones in 1791.
 The survey established a baseline soon to be called Lot Street (later renamed Queen Street).
 The area now known as Alexandra Park was then the southern portions of lots 16, 17 and 18 of Concession 1 of the Township of York.
 When the City of Toronto was incorporated in 1834, it included the area 400 yards to the north of Queen Street, roughly the location of present-day Grange Street.
 The remainder of the area was annexed by the city in 1859.

 The area was purchased from the Denison family in 1841 by Sir Casimir Gzowski, a Polish engineer who built his grand home, which he called 'The Hall', at what is now the south-east corner of Dundas St. W. and Bathurst St. A neighbourhood sprang up around Gzowski's home that was inhabited largely by Polish and Ukrainian immigrants in the 1920s and 1930s.
 In the 1960s, 'The Hall' and many of the surrounding homes were demolished to make way for a public housing project.
 The public housing projects brought in many migrants from Nova Scotia, as well as many immigrants from the Caribbean, East Africa, China and Vietnam.

 Alexandra Park has long been home to a large Black Nova Scotian community, and people of Nova Scotian ancestry are still evident in this neighbourhood.
 In the 1970s and '80s, there were racial tensions between the established Polish and Ukrainian immigrants and the new immigrants.
 An infamous African Canadian gang called the Project Originals emerged.
 Drugs and violence were a huge problem, and during this time, a crack epidemic swept the area.
 In the early '90s, a group of Alexandra Park residents sought to convert the government housing complex to self-governing co-operative housing, in order to attempt to make a difference in the struggling community in an effort to stop the oppression and drug wars the project had been facing for many decades previous.
 Today Alexandra Park is recovering from its harsh battles in the past, and making an effort to turn a new leaf.